anbox-cloud/discourse-docs/exp/application-streaming.md

 When additional codecs become available depends on when they are supported by the GPU vendors in their hardware encoding solutions or if a viable software encoding solution exists.

-Anbox Cloud combines both software and hardware video encoding in order to utilize available resources in the best possible way.
-Hardware video encoders usually have limited capacity of how many simulatenous video streams they can encode for low latency scenarios.
+Anbox Cloud combines both software and hardware video encoding in order to utilise available resources in the best possible way.
+Hardware video encoders usually have limited capacity of how many simultaneous video streams they can encode for low latency scenarios.
 The Nvidia T4 can for example encode 37 video streams at 720p and 30 frames per second (see "[Turing H.264 Video Encoding Speed and Quality](https://devblogs.nvidia.com/turing-h264-video-encoding-speed-and-quality/)" for more details).
 Depending on the used CPU platform additional compute capacity might be available to support additional session via software encoding.